 Step 1: Calculate Your After-Tax Income

-Your after-tax income is what’s left over after your employer deducts your taxes and Medicare and Social Security costs.
+Your after-tax income is what’s left over after your employer deducts your taxes, CPP, and EI costs.
 You can find this total on your pay stub.
-If your employer deducts health insurance fees and retirement contributions, add those back.
+If your employer deducts retirement contributions, add those back.
 (Those expenses belong in the needs category.)

 If you’re self-employed, your after-tax income includes your gross income minus business expenses and what you set aside for taxes.
 Hopefully you’re making those quarterly payments!

 If you mingle your finances with a partner, add your after-tax income together to design a budget for your household.

 Step 2: Limit Your Needs to 50% of Your Income

 Your first step is to reduce your expenses so your needs are less than 50% of your after-tax income.
 Your needs are expenses you have to pay.
 They include things like...